 - First, quit any web browsers that are running. - Double-click Install Sibelius Scorch to start the installation. - A window appears, titled Welcome to the Sibelius Scorch Installer.
-Click Continue. - You are given the opportunity to read the license agreement.
+Click Continue. - You are shown the license agreement.
 Read it, click Continue, then Agree. - Scorch must be installed on your Mac's boot disk, so don't click Change Install Location: simply click Install. - You are prompted to type your computer's administrator password.
-Type it, and click OK. - You are given the opportunity to read Scorch's license agreement; read it, and click $\mbox{\bf Accept}$ - On the next screen, simply click Install - A progress bar zooms across the screen, and you're then told that installation was successful.
+Type it, and click OK. - You are given the opportunity to read Scorch's license agreement; read it, and click Accept - On the next screen, simply click Install - A progress bar zooms across the screen, and you're then told that installation was successful.
 Click Close.